WANG-Ruipeng/CIS566-24fall-hw0/README.md

   - Constants https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Constants

 ## Project Description
-This is the project for the CIS 566.
+This is the project for the CIS 566 procedual computer graphics.